-Student Fees and Charges
+Student Charges

-Penn-Harris-Madison charges specific fees for many activities, services and courses.
-Such fees or charges are determined by the cost of materials, services, freight/handling fees, and add-on fees for loss or damage to school property.
+Penn-Harris-Madison has certain charges for non curricular and optional activities.
+These charges are determined by the cost of materials, services, freight/handling fees, or any additional expenses the school corporation may incur for offering these non curricular and optional activities.
+If school property is damaged or lost, families may be charged.
 It is illegal for the school and staff to make a profit.